 Having a partner with a secure attachment style will also be of great help.
 “If you’re in a relationship where you can love, feel and reflect with freedom, there are possibilities for growth which can lead to a reconstructed secure attachment,” she adds.

-An earlier version of this article first appeared in CLEO December 2017.
+An earlier version of this article first appeared in the December 2017 issue of CLEO magazine.

 Images: Chalermpon Poungpeth/123RF.com, Shao-Chun Wang/123RF.com